 – Cover Song Licensing: They are partnered with Royalty Solutions so you can request the proper mechanical license through TuneCore to properly distribute cover songs.
 For artists who intend to sell less than 500 digital downloads, a limited license costs $15.
 For artists who intend to sell more than 500 digital downloads, standard license costs $59.

 – YouTube Monetization: Yes.
-If you want YouTube monetization to collect money from the sound recording, it costs a one-time setup fee of $10 for current and future releases through TuneCore.
-They take a 20% commission from YouTube revenue.
-DistroKid also has a similar fee.
+YouTube monetization to collect money from the sound recording is free so no annual fees, but they take a 20% commission from YouTube revenue.

 – Other Notes: TuneCore only sends a notification once everything is fully uploaded.
 Unlike DistroKid, they don’t provide updates as your release goes live in various digital outlets.